jim-schwoebel/pylicense/README.md

         We have helped a wide variety of enterprises - small businesses, researchers, enterprises, and/or independent developers.

-        If you would like to work with us let us know @ develop@neurolex.ai.
+        If you would like to work with us let us know @ develop@neurolex.co.

 ## Changing defaults